monobot/asyncorm/docs/api/model.rst

         last_name = fields.CharField(max_length=30)
         age = fields.IntegerField()

-For someone coming from django will definetly detect a pattern, this is one of the core ideas of asyncOrm, be easy for those developers with django background.
+Someone coming from django will definetly detect a pattern, this is one of the core ideas of asyncOrm, be for those developers with django background.